Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 If you have allergies or any other aversions to dogs, please be sure to discuss this with me prior to scheduling any in-person appointments so that accommodations (or referrals to another provider, if necessary) can be made.
 I also offer telehealth sessions for an allergy-safe alternative.

-There is a lot of telehealth counseling available out there these days (and I offer that, too), but my All Things New Counseling trademark has specialized in the personal touch of the in-person approach since 2009.
-I also specialize in complex trauma work, and complex trauma work is all about healing relationship and attachment wounds.
-I have found in my own practice that repairing relationship and attachment trauma wounds can be highly effective with the kind of connection that can be best made in an in-person therapy setting.
+There is a lot of telehealth counseling available out there these days (and I offer that, too), but my All Things New Counseling trademark has specialized in the personal touch of a comfortable, compassionate in-person approach since 2009.

-There is an accessible parking spot right at the front door for those who would benefit from this accommodation, and the rest of the parking is also on site and right near the front entrance.
+There is an accessible parking spot right at the front door for those who would benefit from this accommodation, and there is plenty of additional parking on site just steps from the front entrance.

 You can’t miss our courtesy bar when you walk in!
 You’ll find a variety of hot and cold drink options and snacks.
 Therapy is hard work—let’s do whatever we can to make it a little easier!

-There is also an accessible restroom in the hallway to the left as you enter the building.
-We’ve made it extra easy for you to find and access it.
-I mean, who can engage in therapeutic work when their bladder is full?
+There is also an accessible restroom in the hallway to the left as you enter the building—discreet, yet easy to find.

 If you don’t see me or Dewey yet, grab a seat and relax in the lobby or on the porch—We will greet you as soon as we are available!

-If you scrolled too fast, you may have missed the section above about Dewey.
 Dewey is my 22 pound therapy dog.
-He LOVES to greet our guests in the lobby, and no one could possibly be greeted with more delight (you can tell he’s delighted by how much he wiggles).
-He has a wonderful way of bringing levity to the space and putting people at ease.
+He LOVES to greet our guests in the lobby, and no one could possibly be greeted better than with his delighted wiggles.
+Dewey has a wonderful way of bringing levity to the space and putting people at ease.
 He also thinks everyone has come just to see him—and some of you probably actually have!

 In My Therapy Room…